uikit/uikit-site/docs/pages/drop.md

 ## Stretch

-To stretch the drop to fill the size of the viewport, add the `stretch: true` option to the `uk-drop` attribute.
+To stretch the drop to fill the size of its closest scrolling ancestor, add the `stretch: true` option to the `uk-drop` attribute.
 To only stretch to one axis, use `stretch: x` or `stretch: y`.
 If the `boundary` option is set, the drop stretches to the defined boundary.

 ```html
 <div uk-drop="stretch: true"></div>